 Lawrence G. Roberts designed and managed the first packet network, the ARPANET (the precursor to the Internet).
 At that time, in 1967, Dr. Roberts became the Chief Scientist of ARPA taking on the task of designing, funding, and managing the radically new communications network concept of packet switching.
-Since then Dr. Roberts has founded five startups; Telenet, NetExpress, ATM Systems, Caspian Networks, and Anagran.
+Since then Dr.

+Roberts has founded five startups; Telenet, NetExpress, ATM Systems, Caspian Networks, and Anagran.

 Roberts wrote the first algorithm to eliminate hidden or obscured surfaces from a perspective picture.
-In 1965, Roberts implemented a homogeneous coordinate scheme for transformations and perspective.
-His solutions to these problems prompted attempts to find faster algorithms for generating hidden surfaces.
+In 1965, these problems prompted attempts to find faster algorithms for generating hidden surfaces.